OswellSkg/Unit-1/Project1/README.md

 | Task No | Planned Action        | Planned Outcome                                                                          | Time estimate | Target completion date | Criterion |
 |---------|-----------------------|------------------------------------------------------------------------------------------|---------------|------------------------|-----------|
 | 1       | Create system diagram | To have a clear idea of the hardware and software requirements for the proposed solution | 10 min        | Sep 24                 | B         |

+## Works Cited
+1. CoinDesk.
+“Tether Price | USDT Price Index and Chart.”
+CoinDesk, https://www.coindesk.com/price/tether/.
+Accessed 23 September 2022.
+2. Hicks, Coryanne.
+“What Is Tether?
+How Does It Work? – Forbes Advisor INDIA.”
+Edited by Farran Powell.
+Forbes, 5 September 2022, https://www.forbes.com/advisor/in/investing/cryptocurrency/what-is-tether-usdt/.
+Accessed 23 September 2022.
+3. Kriptomat.
+“What is Tether?
+And how does USDT work?
+(2022 edition).”
+Kriptomat, https://kriptomat.io/cryptocurrencies/tether/what-is-tether/.
+Accessed 23 September 2022.
+4. Sandor, Krisztian.
+“What Is Tether?
+How USDT Works and What Backs Its Value.”
+CoinDesk, 1 June 2022, https://www.coindesk.com/learn/2022/06/01/what-is-tether-how-usdt-works-and-what-backs-its-value/.
+Accessed 23 September 2022.
+5. Tether Operations Limited.
+“About Tether.”
+Tether, https://tether.to/en/about-us.
+Accessed 23 September 2022.